Murder of Esther and Jessica McCann: Abuse of swimming students

 Frank McCann was a swimming coach involved with the Irish Olympian swimming team and had a reputation "for turning young swimmers into champions".
 Two of McCann's colleagues – George Gibney and Derry O'Rourke – were at the time of the arson accused of engaging in pedophilic behaviour with their swimming students, which took ten years to arise.
 It later emerged that while complaints had been made to the organisation, they were being dealt with by McCann, who either ignored or explained away the complaints.
 Derry O'Rourke was charged with 90 counts of indecent assault, sexual assault and unlawful carnal knowledge in 1995, and in 1997 was found guilty of 29 offences relating to the sexual abuse of 11 girls, all minors, and was sentenced to twelve years in prison.
 Facing 27 similar charges, Gibney left Ireland in 1993, and was not extradited for trial until 2025.
 The charges leveled at George Gibney were ultimately quashed by the Supreme Court, who ruled that too much time had elapsed since the alleged offenses took place to ensure a fair trial.
 It later emerged that McCann had kept secret that he had fathered a son with one of his own swimming students, a girl with special needs who was seventeen years old at the time of the birth of the child.
 This child was born in May 1987, and Esther and Frank were married in August 1987.
-At the time of the fire, Frank was allegedly involved in a sexual relationship with another girl, who was sixteen years of age.
+At the time of the fire, Frank was allegedly sexually abusing another girl, who was sixteen years of age.

 Adoption of Jessica

 Jessica McCann was born to Frank's sister Jeanette in March 1991, when Jeanette was 18 years old.
 Shortly after Jessica's birth, Jeanette asked Frank and Esther to adopt the girl.
 On 20 May 1991, the couple applied to adopt the child.
 Faced with repeated unexplained delays to the adoptive process, by September 1992 Esther still had not received a decision from the Adoptions Board, and she was repeatedly ringing the organisation for updates regarding her application.
-Unbeknown to Esther, Frank had discovered that the mother of the girl he had had a child with had heard of the adoption application and lodged a complaint with the Adoptions Board on 16 April 1991 (before the McCann's had applied for adoption), ultimately leading to the McCann's application being rejected on 29 July 1992.
+Unbeknown to Esther, Frank had discovered that the mother of the girl he had raped and had a child with had heard of the adoption application and lodged a complaint with the Adoptions Board on 16 April 1991 (before the McCann's had applied for adoption), ultimately leading to the McCann's application being rejected on 29 July 1992.
 Esther was granted an appointment with the Adoptions Board on 7 September 1992, and Frank resolved to kill Esther and Jessica in order to preserve his reputation.